jrattanasith/lol-twitter/README.md

 # prod-land-page-mock

-This project is supposed to display Twitter profiles for various characters from Riot Games's "League of Legends" Universe.
+This project is supposed to display Twitter profiles for various characters from Riot Games's "Runeterra" Universe.
+It includes characters that appear in League of Legends as well as Teamfight Tactics.
 All content displayed is meant for entertainment purposes.
 The goal is to simluate a live social media feed in a fictional world.

 ## Table of Contents